hpca-uji/PyDTNN/README.md

 Supported datasets:

-  * MNIST handwritten digit database: this dataset is included into the project.
+  * **MNIST** handwritten digit database: this dataset is included into the project.

-  * ImageNet: due to memory constraints, the PyDTNN module for this dataset requires a preprocessed ImageNet dataset split into 1,024 files in the NPZ Numpy's compressed array format contaning.
+  * **ImageNet**: due to memory constraints, the PyDTNN module for this dataset requires a preprocessed ImageNet dataset split into 1,024 files in the NPZ Numpy's compressed array format contaning.
 Each of these files should store the images in the key 'x' with the shape NCHW = (1251, 3, 227, 227) and the labels with the shape NL = (1251, 1)